iterative/dvc.org/static/docs/get-started/experiments.md

 times before the required level of a metric is achieved.

 DVC is built to provide a way to capture different experiments and navigate easily between them.
-Let's imagine we want to try a modified feature extraction:
+Let's say we want to try a modified feature extraction:

 <details>